Montana Lottery: Montana Cash

+Montana Cash is played Wednesdays and Saturdays.
+It draws 5 numbers from 1 through 45.
+Players get two games for $1.
+The jackpot starts at $40,000 and rolls over until it’s won.

+Prior to May 14, 2014, the game drew 5 numbers from 1 to 37 with a starting jackpot of $20,000.

+Multi state games

 Lotto America

 Lotto America draws on Wednesdays and Saturdays at 8:59 p.m. mountain time.
 The jackpot starts at a guaranteed $2 million and grows each time the jackpot is not won.
 For an additional $1 per play, All Star Bonus provides the opportunity to multiply any Lotto America prize you win (excluding the jackpot) up to five times.

 Lucky for Life

-Lucky for Life is a lottery drawing game available in 23 states and the District Of Columbia.
+Lucky for Life is a lottery drawing game available in 23 states and the District of Columbia.
 Players select 5 numbers from 1 through 48, and a green "Lucky Ball" numbered from 1 through 18.
 Lucky for Life, which began as a Connecticut-only game, Lucky-4-Life, has a top prize of $1,000-per-day-for-life, and a second prize of $25,000-per-year for life. ("Lifetime" winners can choose cash in lieu of the periodic payments.)

 Mega Millions

 On September 6, 1996, six lotteries began the-then The Big Game; it became Mega Millions in May 2002.
 Its jackpots begin at $20 million (annuitized with cash option.)
 Mega Millions draws 5 white balls numbered 1 through 70, and 1 gold-colored Mega Ball numbered 1 through 25.

 Most lotteries with either Mega Millions or Powerball prior to January 31, 2010 added the other game on that date.
 The Montana Lottery added Mega Millions on March 1, 2010, becoming the first lottery to add the "other" game after the official cross-selling expansion about a month prior.
 As with all Mega Millions members (except for California), Montana offers Mega Millions' multiplier, called Megaplier; it multiplies all non-jackpot prizes by up to 5x.
 A second-prize wager with "Megaplier" can win $5 million cash.